TritonDataCenter/node-fash/README.md

 Fash consists of a mapping of a set of fixed virtual nodes (vnodes) -- usually a large number, say 1000000 -- distributed across the hash ring.
 It is then possible to map these virtual nodes to a set of physical nodes (pnodes).
-In practice, pnodes are usuall physical shards or servers in a distributed system.
+In practice, pnodes are usually physical shards or servers in a distributed system.
 This gives the flexibility of mutating the hashspace of pnodes and the number of pnodes by re-mapping the vnode assignments.